axibase/atsd/changelogs/2017_01/README.md

 ### Issue 3740

-The API processor was fixed to return the history of the `text` field for versioned metrics.
+Fixed API processor to return the history of the `text` field for versioned metrics.

 ```ls
 series e:e-vers-text d:2016-12-22T00:00:00Z x:vers-text-m=hello1